GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/Fiction_Fiction/Fiction_On_The_Wall.md

 The hive mind even confronts Carol at the front door when handing her the Chekhov's gun that *she is being warned again that free thinkers can harm* and that sarcasm-poisoning / irony-poisoning isn't smart.
 She invites a stranger into her house... yet she thinks they are out to harm her.
 EDIT: She lives in New Mexico, the very state of New Mexico where an actor making a fiction story thought a gun was not loaded and killed a person.
 Bonanza Creek Ranch outside Santa Fe.

 She is not  living in the reality.
 A scientific thinker would examine the loaded gun and analyze it independent of any dialog.
-You study the evidence, not just take people at their word or make an ass with assumptions.
+You study the evidence, not just take people at their word (Finnegans Wake BabelOverload](https://youtu.be/WoiJVkdDbOo?t=127),or make an ass with *communications assumptions*.

 How many of the 900 million who died were terrible people or self-harm gave up?